 The Leslie family

-Originally Scottish settlers, the Leslie family came to southern Ulster in 1665, when John Leslie, Bishop of Clogher acquired the estate at Glaslough.
-Four generations later another John Leslie, being the second son of Charles Powell Leslie and unlikely to inherit his father’s title and estates, did the next best thing and took himself into the Church, being assured that as a member of a family of wealth and influence he was bound to rise through the ranks of the clergy.
-As Dean of Cork, he married Isabella St. Lawrence (of the Howth dynasty), the daughter of the then-Bishop.
+Originally Scottish settlers, the Leslie family came to southern Ulster in 1665, when John Leslie (1571-1671), Bishop of Clogher, known as “the fighting bishop” for his resistance to the Irish Rebellion of 1641, acquired the estate at Glaslough, Co.
+Monaghan.
+Four generations later another John Leslie (1772-1854), being the second son of Charles Powell Leslie (1731-1800) and unlikely to inherit his father’s title and estates, did the next best thing and took himself into the Church, being assured that as a member of a family of wealth and influence he was bound to rise through the ranks of the clergy.
+As Dean of Cork, he married Isabella St. Lawrence (1784-1830), of the Howth dynasty, and the daughter of the then-Bishop.
 They raised a family of four sons and five daughters.
 Rev. John duly became Bishop of Dromore, and was then translated to Elphin in 1819, before becoming the first Bishop of the united dioceses of Kilmore, Elphin and Ardagh in 1841.
-By this time his own eldest son, Charles, had been ordained, and appears to have served as his chaplain at Kilmore (and possibly for Bishop Beresford prior to that) before becoming rector of Killesher, near Florencecourt, in 1851, and vicar of Drung in 1855.
+By this time his own eldest son, Charles (1810-1870), had been ordained, and appears to have served as his Chaplain at Kilmore (and possibly for Bishop Beresford prior to that).
+Rev. Charles became Rector of Killesher, near Florencecourt, in 1851, and Vicar of Drung in 1855.
 The Anglo Celt newspaper reported that Rt.
 Rev. John Leslie died in July 1854, aged 81, from “an attack of erysipelas” (a severe skin infection).
 He was buried in a vault at Kilmore.

-In 1828, Rev. Marcus Gervais Beresford was appointed by his father, Bishop George Beresford, as the vicar of Drung, a rural parish in Co.
+In 1828, Rev. Marcus Gervais Beresford (1801-1885) was appointed by his father, Bishop George Beresford (1765-1841), as the Vicar of Drung, a rural parish in Co.
 Cavan.
-With the existing parsonage in poor condition, Rev Beresford initially rented a house on the edge of the parish.
-When in 1836 the Ecclesiastical Commissioners condemned the existing parsonage, the Beresfords engaged the services of the architect William Farrell, who had recently completed the new See House at Kilmore for Bishop George, to construct at Corravahan a fine new rectory of 9000 sq. ft. that would be befitting of their status as members of Ireland’s premier family.
+With the existing “old lofty thatched” Parsonage of 1728 found to be in poor condition, Rev Beresford initially rented a house on the edge of the parish, Clonervy House, owned by his cousin, the 3rd Earl Annesley.
+When in 1836 the Ecclesiastical Commissioners condemned the existing parsonage, the Beresfords engaged the services of the architect William Farrell, who had recently completed the new See House at Kilmore (1836) for Bishop George, to construct a fine new rectory of c.9000 sq. ft. at Corravahan, that would be befitting of their status as members of Ireland’s premier family.
 Rt.
-Rev. George was the grandson of Marcus, 1st Earl of Tyrone, and was a cousin of Most Rev. Lord John Beresford, Archbishop of Armagh, who was the son of George de la Poer Beresford, 1st Marquis of Waterford, and a wealthy benefactor to the Church.
+Rev. George was the grandson of Marcus (1694-1763), 1st Earl of Tyrone, and was a cousin of Most Rev. Lord John Beresford (1773-1862), Archbishop of Armagh, who was the son of George de la Poer Beresford (1735-1800), 1st Marquis of Waterford, and a wealthy benefactor to the Church.
 Following the appointment of Marcus Beresford as Bishop of Kilmore, Elphin and Ardagh in 1854, in succession to John Leslie, the ownership of Corravahan passed to Rev. Charles Leslie, and continued to serve as the rectory of Drung until 1870.

 The Leslies of Corravahan